 Scouting offers your church three distinct age-appropriate youth ministry programs but serves the whole family at the same time.

-Cub Scouting — Youth Grades K-5
+Cub Scouting — Ministry for Youth in Grades K-5

 Cub Scout activities involve parents, adult leaders, and the friends of Cub Scouts in home-centered programs that teach life skills, habits, values, and attitudes consistent with the interests of their family and church.
 In fact, the mission is to develop citizenship, character, personal fitness, and leadership and ethical decision-making all while having fun and finding adventure.